 Your physician should carefully document your physical and mental capabilities and limitations.
 For example, is your life impacted by the need to urinate on a frequent basis?
 Do you experience pain in your back or groin?

 Are you depressed as a result of your condition?
-The more specific you are about your pain, ability to move, and quality of life, the better your chances are of being approved for disability benefits.
+The more specific you are about your pain, ability to move, and quality of life, the better your chances are of being approved for disability benefits with prostate cancer.